Financial-Times/n-health/README.md

 * name, severity, businessImpact, technicalSummary and panicGuide are all required.
 See the [specification](https://docs.google.com/document/edit?id=1ftlkDj1SUXvKvKJGvoMoF1GnSUInCNPnNGomqTpJaFk) for details
 * interval: time between checks in milliseconds or any string compatible with [ms](https://www.npmjs.com/package/ms) [default: 1minute]
 * type: The type of check (see below)
+* officeHoursOnly: [default: false] For queries that will probably fail out of hours (e.g. Internet Explorer usage, B2B stuff), set this to true and the check will pass on weekends and outside office hours.
+Use sparingly.

 ## Healthcheck types and options